npg70/galbreath-old/galbreath-samuel-1765.md

 # Samuel Galbreath

 Birth and parents are unknown.
+Samuel is a unusual name for a Galbreath in Campbeltown which makes it more mysterious.
 A guess of 1765 would make first child born when he was 28 which seems reasonable.

 - birth: Abt 1765